solana-labs/tour-de-sol/gitbook/participation/steps-to-create-a-validator/delegating-stake.md

 To monitor your validator during its warmup period:

-* View your vote account:`$ solana show-vote-account ~/validator-vote-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
+* View your vote account:`solana show-vote-account ~/validator-vote-keypair.json` This displays the current state of all the votes the validator has submitted to the network.
-* View your stake account, the delegation preference and details of your stake:`$ solana show-stake-account ~/validator-stake-keypair.json`
+* View your stake account, the delegation preference and details of your stake:`solana show-stake-account ~/validator-stake-keypair.json`
-* `$ solana uptime ~/validator-vote-keypair.json` will display the voting history \(aka, uptime\) of your validator over recent Epochs
+* `solana uptime ~/validator-vote-keypair.json` will display the voting history \(aka, uptime\) of your validator over recent Epochs
+* `solana show-validators` displays the current active stake of all validators, including yours
 * Look for log messages on your validator indicating your next leader slot: `[2019-09-27T20:16:00.319721164Z INFO solana_core::replay_stage] <VALIDATOR_IDENTITY_PUBKEY> voted and reset PoH at tick height ####.
 My next leader slot is ####`
 * Once your stake is warmed up, you will see a stake balance listed for your validator on the [Solana Network Explorer](http://explorer.solana.com/validators)